What is a glaze? What are they used for? Is it effective?

-In this article, we will demystify the many uses of this product.
-Colorantic ™ glazes are available in several colours: Chocolate Cake, Translucent Window, White Cloud and Grey Kitten.
-They are available in different sizes (8oz, 16oz, 32oz, 58oz and gallon).
+First of all, in this article, we’ll demystify the many uses of glaze.
+Firstly, they are available in several colors: Chocolate Cake, Translucent Window, White Cloud and Kitten Grey.
+They are also available in different formats (8oz, 16oz, 32oz, 58oz and gallon).

-Long before varnish was invented and brought to market, the glaze was the product to protect furniture (just like wax).
-The only difference with varnish is that it dries a little slower than the latter.
+Long before varnish was invented and put on the market, glaze was the product used to protect furniture (like wax).
+So the only difference with varnish is that it dries a little more slowly than varnish.

-The colours Chocolate Cake, White Cloud and Gray Kitten are already mixed.
-You can use it as a more or less opaque stain depending on the number of coats applied.
-If you want to see the wood grain, just one coat of your tinted glaze and you’re done!
+Chocolate Cake, White Cloud and Kitten Grey are also pre-mixed.
+They can also be used as a more or less opaque dye, depending on the number of coats applied.
+For example, if you want to see the wood grain, just apply one coat of your tinted glaze and you’re done!

 Create a linear effect